WhenWen/Solving-LPN-using-Neural-Networks/readme.md

 ## Perform Sample Complexity Search with GPU parallelization

-To try binary search the minimal sample complexity for a hyperparameter to solve LPN problems, one should run the following commands.
+To try binary search the minimal sample complexity for a hyperparameter to solve LPN problems, one should run the following command.

 ```bash
 python pyscript/data.py -c hyper_config/EXPERIMENT_NAME.config